-US federal authorities have announced the arrest of three men charged with attempting to set off a bomb in Kansas City suburbs.
+US federal authorities have announced the arrest of three men charged with attempting to set off a bomb in northwest Kansas.

-Tom Beall, acting US attorney, announced on Friday that three Kansas men were charged in a domestic terrorism plot to bomb an apartment complex where several Somali immigrant families lived and worshipped.
+Tom Beall, acting US attorney, announced on Friday that the Kansas men were charged in a domestic terrorism plot to bomb an apartment complex in Wichita suburbs where several Somali immigrant families lived and worshipped.

 The three men - identified by Beall as Curtis Allen, 49, Gavin Wright, 49, and Patrick Stein, 47 - were arrested in Liberal on Friday morning.